Ventengo1/RSI-MACD-EMA-analyzer/README.md

 # RSI-MACD-EMA-analyzer

-This program analyzes the RSI, MACD, and EMA for entered stocks and gives a recommended action which is weither buy, sell, or hold.
+This program analyzes the RSI, MACD, and EMA for entered stocks and gives a recommended action which is whether buy, sell, or hold.

 # Installation Instructions: